MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/migrate-public-client.md

 ## [Integrated Windows authentication](#tab/iwa)

-Integrated Windows authentication is where your public client application signs in using the same identity they used to sign into a Windows domain (for domain-joined or Azure AD-joined machines).
+Integrated Windows authentication is where your public client application signs in using the same identity they used to sign into a Windows domain (for domain-joined or Microsoft Entra joined machines).

 #### Find out if your code uses integrated Windows authentication